18F/handbook/pages/getting-started/classes/writing-lab.md

 ### How do I ask for help?

-If your request is billable, you can post your request in
-{% slack_channel "microrequests" %}.
-If you do not have a budget for this work, please post in {% slack_channel "tts-helpwanted" %}, or
+You can post your request in {% slack_channel "18f-helpwanted" %}, or
-{% slack_channel "18f-helpwanted" %} for work on 18F products.
-If you are not
+{% slack_channel "tts-helpwanted" %} if you are not in 18F.
-sure, you can post in {% slack_channel "microrequests" %} and someone will point you in the right direction.

 ### What should I do if my issue isn't picked up?